top of page

 See ASIC Register a company for official company registration guidance.

-If you are still setting up, our Startup Accounting Sydney service can help you get the basics right from the beginning.
+If I am still setting up, our Startup Accounting Sydney service can help me get the basics right from the beginning.

 This is where many business owners get confused.

 A sole trader does not pay a separate business tax rate.
-Your business income is treated as part of your personal income, and you are taxed at individual rates.
+My business income is treated as part of my personal income, and I am taxed at individual rates.

 A company pays company tax, and there is no tax-free threshold for company income.

-The clearest official explanation you can read here
+The clearest official explanation I can read is here.

 That does not automatically mean a company is always better for tax.
-What matters is how much profit the business makes, how much money you need to draw personally, and whether the extra admin and compliance are worth it for your situation.
+What matters is how much profit the business makes, how much money I need to draw personally, and whether the extra admin and compliance are worth it for my situation.

 A lot of people rush into a company because they hear “companies pay less tax,” but that can be an oversimplification.
 Structure should support the business, not just chase a headline tax rate.